 Paragraph 5.3., amend to read:

 “5.3.

-Safety-belt reminder for the seating position of the driver (if applicable) and the seating positions of the front passengers occupants of seats in the same row as the driver.”
+Safety-belt reminder for driver and occupants of seats in the same row as the driver, or occupants of seat(s) of the first row for vehicles of category X

 Paragraph 5.2.3.1., amend the second paragraph to read:

-“ If the driver is performing the DT and iIf the vehicle master control switch has been activated remotely, the first level warning shall be (re-)initiated once the driver has entered the vehicle or driver presence is detected.”
+“ If the driver is performing the DDTX and iIf the vehicle master control switch has been activated remotely, the first level warning shall be (re-)initiated once the driver has entered the vehicle or driver presence is detected.”

+Add Paragraph 5.2.3.1, footnote X :

+“X As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.8, para.
+1.17 - https://unece.org/transport/vehicle-regulations/wp29/resolutions”

 Paragraph 5.3.1., amend to read:

-“5.3.1.
-Safety-belt reminders for the seating position of the driver (if applicable) and the seating positions of the front passengers occupants of seats in the same row as the driver shall fulfil the requirements set out in paragraph 5.2.”
+Safety-belt reminders for driver and occupants of seats in the same row as the driver, or occupants of seats in the first row for vehicles of category X, shall fulfil the requirements set out in paragraph 5.2.”

 Paragraph 5.4.2., amend to read: